shcaudill/website/readme.md

 ### Summary
 ***

 Welcome to the design and development portfolio of Sean Caudill.
-Visit the (old) site at [seancaudill.com](https://seancaudill.com) or follow my progress at this [GitHub repository](https://github.com/shcaudill/website).
+Visit the (old) site at [seancaudill.com](https://seancaudill.com).

 I'm developing my site using [Bootstrap](https://getbootstrap.com/).
 To test it out yourself just run `$ gulp` in the project's root directory:

 &nbsp;

 ### Updates

+***

+11/9/21: New colors, hero & feature section layout, some mobile.

 ***